RESAN-Nigeria/Project-Foresight-Africa/README.md

 # Project Foresight Africa

-**An open-source AI platform predicting climate-driven malaria surges 2–4 weeks in advance to protect children in Northwest Nigeria.**
+**An open-source AI platform predicting climate-driven malaria surges 2 to 4 weeks in advance to protect children in Northwest Nigeria.**

 Developed by the Resilient Systems Alliance Nigeria (RESAN) UNICEF Climate Ventures Cohort 2026 | MIT License